EXCLUSIVE-Treasury wants warrants, repayment from major U.S. airlines on 30% of grant money -sources

 The bill bars entities from receiving grants from stock buybacks, or paying dividends before September 2021 and sets limits on executive compensation.
 Airline unions and Democrats in the U.S. Congress have pressed Treasury to grant the assistance quickly and without requiring unreasonable conditions on airlines that are struggling.

 Treasury told the airlines that they plan to charge varying interest rates on the $25 billion in loans based on a risk assessment.
-Reuters reported on Thursday that the six largest U.S. airlines -- American Airlines, United Airlines, Delta Air Lines Southwest Airlines Co, JetBlue Airways Corp and Alaska Airlines -- are expected to get around 90% of the $25 billion package.
+Reuters reported on Thursday that the six largest U.S. airlines American Airlines, United Airlines, Delta Air Lines Southwest Airlines Co, JetBlue Airways Corp, and Alaska Airlines are expected to get around 90% of the $25 billion packages.

 Airlines say they are suffering the worst crisis of their history as travel demand has dwindled to less than 5% of normal levels.
 Several major U.S. airlines filed for Chapter 11 bankruptcy protection from creditors after the Sept.
 11, 2001 attacks or the 2009 financial crisis.